What is landlord boiler cover?

 Excess is a charge you may have to pay for an engineer to visit your property and fix your boiler.
-Some cover packages will include the excess in their monthly price, while others may charge you around £50 for each engineer callouts.
+Some cover packages will include the excess in their monthly price – search for landlord cover with no excess to find these insurance plans – while others may charge you around £50 for each engineer call out.

-Can I switch to a different cover provider?
+Can I switch to a different landlord boiler care provider?

 You don't need to stick with the same provider year after year.
 Making the move from one landlord boiler cover provider to another is easy, plus you could make a quick saving.